openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 [JSON][RFC7159] representation of the stream configuration properties to change.
 On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the entire updated stream configuration in the body.
-The Receiver SHOULD check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.
+The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.

 The stream_id property MUST be present in the request.
 Other properties